-Scottish National Party lawmaker Angus Robertson said Prime Minister Theresa May should be “totally ashamed" of a proposal that echoed presidential candidate Donald Trump's call for a vast wall along the U.S.-Mexico border.
+Scottish National Party lawmaker Angus Robertson said Prime Minister Theresa May should be be "totally ashamed" of a proposal that echoes Donald Trump's call for a vast wall along the U.S.-Mexico border